Admission Criteria and Course Credit

-The program fee covers tuition for one course, room and board, all meals Monday through Friday, all field trips and entrance fees associated with a course or official tours, GeoBlue medical (evacuation) insurance (you still have to be covered by a U.S. medical insurance company), and the festive Henry J. and Erna D. Leir Luncheon at Michelin Star Restaurant Lea Linster the day before departure.
+The program fee covers tuition for one course, room and board, all meals Monday through Friday, all field trips and entrance fees associated with a course or official tours, GeoBlue medical insurance, and the festive Henry J. and Erna D. Leir Luncheon at Michelin Star Restaurant Lea Linster the day before departure.

 Round trip airfare between Boston and Luxembourg is not included.
 If you need help purchasing your ticket, we can refer you to an experienced travel agent with whom we have worked in the past to get students to Luxembourg.
-Other expenses not included in the program fee are passport/visa expenses, books, cellphone expenses (we require that you have a cellphone that functions in Europe.
-We can, if needed, loan you a basic cellphone, but you will need to buy a Sim card), personal expenses (for example, students may undertake optional travel and cultural events during their own personal time and at their own risk and expense), and meals from Saturday to Sunday evening (no meal plan at our residence on weekends).
+Other expenses not included in the program fee are passport/visa expenses, books, cellphone expenses (we require that you have a cellphone that functions in Europe), personal expenses (for example, students may undertake optional travel and cultural events during their own personal time and at their own risk and expense), and meals from Saturday to Sunday evening (no meal plan at our residence on weekends).
 This listing is not mutually exclusive.